 TALH students are subject to the rules and policies outlined in the lease insofar as they do not supersede TALH/TSUS policy governing the residence of minors on the Lamar University campus.
+In the event of a conflict between the lease agreement and the TALH/TSUS policy, the TSUS policy prevails and governs.
 (For further clarification, please refer to your lease.)
 These include, but are not limited to: